mayerprog/routine-app-api/README.md

 #### **Notification System:**

-- Integrates with `bull` queue for job scheduling.
+- Integrates with `bull` queue for job scheduling to send notifications.
 - Utilizes custom notification helper functions to manage the delivery of task reminders to users.

 ### **Server Configuration:**